Generation of mechanical interference fringes by multi-photon counting: Discussion and Conclusion

-We have introduced a technique that exploits the quantum nature of multi-photon measurements to generate non-classical states of motion of a mechanical resonator.
-Additionally, we have performed a proof-of-concept experimental demonstration of this technique, which allowed for the first observation of mechanical interference fringes within a thermal distribution.
-These fringes, albeit at a classical level, have the same qualitative form as those expected from a canonical quantum superposition state, which would be the result of applying our method to a low entropy initial state.
-This highlights that the appearance of fringes in the position quadrature distribution is not a sufficient condition for non-classical behaviour.
-Moreover, fringes can be generated by our method independent of the initial thermal occupation, which emphasizes the importance of precise calibration of the position quadrature measurements and characterization of the initial state.
-While our continuous-wave readout technique is suitable for the regime experimentally tested here, this technique cannot resolve displacements below the size of the ground state, which is required to observe mechanical non-classicality.
-Different techniques, such as quantum non-demolition pulsed quadrature measurements~\cite{Vanner2011,Vanner2013} will allow this limit to be surpassed and perform mechanical quantum state reconstruction~\cite{Vanner15}.
-Looking ahead, one possible experimental approach to generating significant non-classicality with our scheme is to use MHz-frequency oscillators, which have been experimentally cooled to a thermal occupation of $\bar{n} \simeq 0.34$~\cite{Teufel2011}.
-For electro-mechanical systems, one could employ a secondary coupling outside the resolved-sideband regime to a weak optical field or to a microwave field together with superconducting qubits, to implement our protocol.
-At this thermal occupation, the Wigner negativity generated by our scheme for weak coupling is $-0.07$, and in the limit of strong coupling is $-0.19$, which should be compared with the maximum value achievable of $-\pi^{-1} \simeq -0.32$.
+We have introduced a technique that exploits the nonlinearity of multi-photon counting to provide a more feasible path to generate momentum superposition states of motion of a macroscopic mechanical resonator.
+Additionally, we have performed a proof-of-concept experimental demonstration of this technique, which made the first observation of mechanical interference fringes within a thermal distribution.
+These fringes, albeit at a classical level, are an exciting step towards generating a quantum superposition state by applying our technique to a low entropy initial state.
+Additionally, there is no qualitative or quantitative difference between the quantum and classical predictions for the fringes in the mechanical position probability distribution for all values of $\mu$ and $\bar{n}$, which highlights that the appearance of such fringes is not a sufficient condition for non-classicality.
+This point further motivates the importance of precise calibration of the position quadrature measurements, characterization of the initial state, and full quantum state reconstruction to be able to claim the observation of non-classical mechanical motion.
+While our continuous-wave readout technique is suitable for the regime experimentally tested here, this technique cannot resolve displacements below the size of the ground state, which is required for mechanical quantum state reconstruction.
+Different techniques, such as quantum non-demolition pulsed quadrature measurements~\cite{Vanner2011,Vanner2013}, or two-toned driving schemes~\cite{Lei2016}, can allow this limit to be surpassed~\cite{Vanner15}.
+A detailed discussion of position measurements and mechanical state reconstruction is beyond the scope of the present work and the reader is encouraged to refer to these references for further details.